-If the combustible channel passes the above response test and does not require calibration, the unit should still be calibrated periodically.
 The optimum frequency of calibration depends heavily on how the GX-2009 is used.
 For example, instruments used daily may need to be calibrated weekly or monthly, while instruments that are used only a few times a year may need to be calibrated before each use.
 Typical calibration frequencies range from monthly to quarterly.
-Make sure to perform the combustible channel response test as described above and make sure to develop a calibration schedule tailored to your application that takes this test and required calibration resulting from this test into account.
+Make sure to develop a calibration schedule tailored to your application.